 - 1. Turn saw switch OFF and remove plug from the power source. - 2.
 Remove blade guard and splitter assembly, miter gauge and rip fence. - 3.
-Using the 10mm hex wrench, slightly loosen the two middle blade alignment rod strap bolts (1) and two-rear blade alignment rod strap bolts (2) (see Fig. T).
+Using the 10mm hex wrench, slightly loosen the two middle blade alignment rod strap bolts (1) and two-rear blade alignment rod strap bolts (2) (see Fig. R).

-and rear of the blade to an edge of a miter slot.
-When the distances are with in 1/64 or closer, tighten both front blade alignment rod strap bolts (3) while holding the rod firmly in place.
-NOTE: The blade alignment rod will only move slightly to the right.
+4. While standing at the rear of the saw, use a medium size flat blade screwdriver and gently pry the rear of the blade alignment rod to the LEFT or RIGHT.
+Using the framing square, simultaneously measure the distance at the front and rear of the blade to an edge of a miter slot.
+When the distances are within 1/64 or closer, tighten both rear blade alignment rod strap bolts (2) while holding the rod firmly in place.

+NOTE: The blade alignment rod will only move slightly.